yiyangc22/Mercury-Redstone/readme.md

 You can run Python programs independently on any computer, given you have an experiment folder generated from the pi-seq microscope.
 Future versions of this repository may included LabVIEW programs. **This repository is intended for documentation/internal uses only**.

 ## How to use this repository
+First, use `mercury.yml` to install conda environment for this project.
+This version (1.24) does not currently use Cellpose (version 3.1.1.1) as included in the yml file, but future versions (1.25+) may require this version of Cellpose.

 If you only need to run Python programs, download this repository and run the `mercury_XX.py` files.
 Within each of these files, run functions named `mercury_XX()`.
 You don't need to put this repository or its files into an experiment folder in order to run the program.

 If you're running the programs together with LabVIEW programs on a pi-seq microscope computer, download and extract this repository into `..\\MAIN_SCRIBE_CONTROL_2022_Update Folder (1.24)\\_Python\\Mercury 1.24`, where `MAIN_SCRIBE_CONTROL_2022_Update Folder (1.24)` is your LabVIEW project folder.